SkenSPaul/alx-system_engineering-devops/0x02-shell_redirections/README.md

-16Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd 17Display all the lines in the file /etc/passwd that do not contain the pattern “binr 18Display all lines of the file /etc/ssh/sshd_config starting with a letter 21script that reverse its input
+16Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd 17Display all the lines in the file /etc/passwd that do not contain the pattern “binr 18Display all lines of the file /etc/ssh/sshd_config starting with a letter 19Replace all characters A and c from input to Z and e respectively.
+21script that reverse its input